nicocriscuolo/StructuRly/README.md

 Moreover, the user can launch the Terminal (to start an *ADMIXTURE* population analysis) or the *STRUCTURE* software directly from the user interface of **StructurRly** (this function is currently available for macOS and Linux users).
 To make this buttons work, both software must be installed on your computer.

-N. B.: If you use a Linux based machine, to properly configure **R** and to install some **StructuRly** dependencies you may need specific Linux libraries to make these software work with this operative system.
+**N. B.**: If you use a Linux based machine, to properly configure **R** and to install some **StructuRly** dependencies you may need specific Linux libraries to make these software work with this operative system.
 To install these libraries in **R** follow the instructions displayed inside the **R** console when you load the dependency packages.

 ### Data input